mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	## github.com/pointfreeco/
 	## swift-dependencies

-And it just so happens that Stephen and I main a dependency library.
+And it just so happens that Stephen and I maintain a dependency library.
 I am in no way suggesting you use our library.
 We have made certain trade offs and decisions that are a top priority for us but maybe don't make a lot of sense for you.

 In particular, we wanted to fully embrace structured programming and structured concurrency when overriding dependencies, and so we use Swift's new `@TaskLocal` machinery to power the dependencies under the hood.
 This brings a lot of power when used correctly, but also completely prevents certain features that other dependency libraries have.